 There have been various measures and systems that have been devised and implemented to mitigate this grave defect of capitalism.
 Two of the most prominent are communism and socialism.
 But neither of these grandiose systems was able to retain the wealth-producing capacity of capitalism, and so they failed.
 In fact, far from retaining it, communism destroyed this wealth-generating ability.
 The challenge, then, can be stated as follows: How can we preserve the wealth-creating capacity of capitalism while mitigating its many harmful effects, chief among which are inequality and injustice, which are both due to the fact that, as social creatures, human beings are not very evolved, and are much less evolved than bees or ants, which are far more adept at organizing large social groups than we are?

-The form of capitalism known as free-market or laissez-faire capitalism brings out, encourages, and even legitimizes some of the very worst qualities in human beings: greed, selfishness, myopia, deception and dishonesty, indifference to the welfare of others, and an unwillingness to share what one has, even if one has far more than one needs.
+The form of capitalism known as free-market or laissez-faire capitalism brings out, encourages, and even legitimizes some of the very worst qualities in human beings: greed, selfishness, myopia, deception and dishonesty, ruthlessness, indifference to the welfare of others, and an unwillingness to share what one has, even if one has far more than one needs.
 It is for these many reasons that democratic governments started taxing people’s incomes in order to correct these serious imbalances in wealth and income that are inevitably produced by capitalism.
-The history of democratic governments in the twentieth century illustrates the ongoing effort on the part of elected leaders to address these important problems, while trying to balance them with a respect for people’s freedom, for these problems have become more pronounced as societies have become increasingly numerous, since the social or familial bonds that formerly protected people from penury and want have been weakened or destroyed.
+The history of democratic governments in the twentieth century illustrates the ongoing effort on the part of elected leaders and governments to address these important problems, while trying to balance them with a respect for people’s freedom.
+These problems have become more pronounced as societies have become increasingly numerous, since the social and familial bonds that formerly protected people from penury and want have been weakened or destroyed.

 If the goal of human endeavour in modern times is to provide a decent standard of living for the greatest portion of a country’s population, while offering to as many of its inhabitants as possible the greatest number of opportunities to fulfill their human potential, whether personal, professional, familial, or social, then free-market capitalism is most certainly not the best solution.
 And it is precisely because, in spite of the great wealth it is capable of producing, capitalism is terribly inefficient at distributing this wealth in an equitable manner.
 There is something very obviously wrong with a system that takes from those who need to give to those who don’t need.
 What the world clearly needs is a new model of society which is able to avoid the grave and inherent defects of both communism and capitalism, while it manages to preserve their beneficial aspects, namely, the prodigious productive capacity and efficient economic organization of capitalism, combined with the egalitarianism and concern for others of communism.
 For only then will we be able to eliminate poverty, ignorance, inequality, and injustice from the face of the Earth.